"Z" SPECIAL UNIT

 Ernest Gregg (NX7435, AK157) - "Z" Special Unit Commando

-Just happened to 'fall' into your site.
-Very well set out.
-Do you know where I could get a list of all members who were in 'Z' Force in WW11?
-My dad was in the RAAF, and his three brothers were in the Army.
-My husband and I have been trying to confirm some information given to us by a family member, re one of the brothers.
-Supposedly he was a member of 'Z' Force.
+Lorraine Hosie is after a list of all members who were in 'Z' Special Unit in WWII.
+Her dad was in the RAAF, and his three brothers were in the Army.
+Lorraine and her husband have been trying to confirm some information given to them by a family member, re one of the brothers.
+Supposedly he was a member of 'Z' Special Unit.

 His name was Robert HENRY and he came from Melbourne.

-I have been searching through various sites looking for information on (my great uncle) Kevin Caine nicked name Cobber Caine, who was in the Z Special Force and was on the Krait.
-He also was on This Is Your Life around 1979, 80.
+In June 2001 Sharon Philp advised she had been searching through various sites looking for information on (her great uncle) Kevin Caine nick named "Cobber" Caine, who was in the Z Special Unit and was on the Krait.
+He also was on This Is Your Life around 1979/80.

 His best mate was a man called Patty who was also on the Krait with him.